open-telemetry/opentelemetry-specification/specification/distributedcontext-api.md

 ## GetEntries

 Returns the entries in this `DistributedContext`.
 The order of entries is not significant.
-The returned collection MUST be immutable.
+Based on the language specification, the returned value can be either an immutable collection or an immutable iterator to the collection of entries in this `DistributedContext`.

 ## GetEntryValue